7 Ways to Avoid SAD This Winter

 The hypothalamus also controls our body’s internal clock known as the circadian rhythm.
 The body needs sunlight to help regulate the timings of the metabolic functions taking place in the body over a 24-hour period.
 In some cases, the reduced levels of sunlight in the winter months can disrupt the body’s natural rhythm and as a result, the symptoms of SAD can develop.

 If you have any of the symptoms of SAD and depression it is essential to see your GP for a full assessment.

 The good news is the symptoms are treatable and often recognising the symptoms and seeking help are the hardest but most important steps to getting the medical attention and support you need to tackle the problem.

-The preferred type of antidepressant medication is a group of medication known as SSRI’s (selective serotonin re-uptake inhibitors).
+The preferred type of antidepressant medication is a group of medication known as SSRIs (aka selective serotonin reuptake inhibitors).
 These medications would be increasing the level of serotonin in the brain which helps to elevate mood and reduce the symptoms of depression.

 Although often forgotten, small changes in lifestyle can give significant results, especially in the treatment and prevention of SAD in the long term.

 The simple steps you can take to help improve your symptoms include:

 1. Try to get as much sunlight during the day as possible.
 Walking to and from work, and making sure you leave the office at lunchtime rather than eating at your desk can help increase your hours of sunlight.

 2. Exercise releases natural endorphins.
 This gives a natural elevation in mood, hence why exercise is a well-recognised beneficial lifestyle choice in patients with depression.
 Opting to exercise outside also will optimise your sunlight exposure.